-An introduction to the new Real Estate Continuing Education course requirement currently being offered free of charge at REEDC.
+An introduction to the new Law of Agency Real Estate Continuing Education course requirement offered free for a limited time at REEDC.

 At the core of the real estate licensee’s relationship with clients and customers is an understanding of the agency relationship that exists between the parties to the real estate transaction and the rights and responsibilities that it creates.